-Where an asset is acquired on or after 19 September 1985, CGT may apply on its subsequent sale.
+Where an asset was acquired after 19 September 1985, CGT may apply on its subsequent sale.
 Please note that for CGT purposes the purchase or selling date is the date of entry into the contract, not the settlement date.

-To defer or minimise CGT payable where a capital profit would arise you could:-
+To defer or minimise CGT payable where a capital profit would arise you could:

-- Take advantage of the 50% discount for individuals and trusts or the 33.33% discount for superannuation funds, by not disposing of the asset within 12 months of purchase; - Defer the sale of assets until the beginning of the next tax year (where lower tax rates may apply); - Match capital gains against capital losses; and/or - For individual taxpayers, consider deferring the sale of assets until you have a low income year.
+- take advantage of the 50% discount for individuals and trusts or the 33.33% discount for superannuation funds, by not disposing of the asset within 12 months of purchase - defer the sale of assets until the beginning of the next tax year (where lower tax rates may apply) - match capital gains against capital losses, and/or - for individual taxpayers, consider deferring the sale of assets until you have a low-income year.

-Other CGT facts to consider are:-
+Other CGT facts to consider are:

-- Capital losses can only be used to reduce Capital Gains (prior to applying the 50%/33.33% discount); - Any unrecouped realised CGT losses in the name of an individual are lost or forfeited in the event of death, so it is prudent to utilise such CGT losses as soon as possible; and - On the sale of a business it may be possible to benefit from the various CGT small business tax concessions.
+- capital losses can only be used to reduce Capital Gains (prior to applying the 50%/33.33% discount) - any unrecouped realised CGT losses in the name of an individual are lost or forfeited in the event of death, so it is prudent to utilise such CGT losses as soon as possible, and - on the sale of a business, it may be possible to benefit from the various CGT small business tax concessions.